Legendary (hagiography): Catholic continuities

-In the usage of the Catholic Church, the legend plays the same part to-day as in the Middle Ages, but it was felt that not all the legends we possess were of equal value, and especially that the editions of the lives of the saints were entirely unsatisfactory.
+In the usage of the Catholic Church, the legend plays the same part to-day as in the Middle Ages, but it was felt that not all the legends were of equal value, and especially that the editions of the lives of the saints were entirely unsatisfactory.
 It was the Jesuit Heribert Rosweyde of Utrecht who, at the beginning of the 17th century, undertook to remedy matters by referring to the most ancient texts, and by pointing out how the tales developed.

 Rosweyde wished merely to correct the old collections; his idea was to treat the martyrologies, beginning with the most ancient, from the philological standpoint.
 But his scheme was taken up by other Jesuits, and after his death (1629) was carried out on a large scale.
 This was with an eye also to sectarian opponents, and in defense of the continuity of Catholic teaching and Catholic life.
 The Acta Sanctorum of the Bollandists became foundational for investigation in hagiography and legend.

 Contemporary attitudes

-The Roman Breviary officially designates the lesson for the day as lectio, and the Catholic Church now may recognize the legend rather as a popular story or a fictitious religious tale.
-Hagiography is to-day the province of the historian, who must test the value of the sources of the reports.
+Hagiography is today considered the province of the historian, who must test the value of the sources of the reports.
+The Roman Breviary officially designates the lesson for the day as lectio, and the Office of Readings used by the Catholic Church includes some accounts of martyrdoms and the lives of the saints.
+The Second Vatican Council's Constitution on the Sacred Liturgy directed in 1963 that these accounts were "to accord with the facts of history".

 The belief in miracles, considered as such, does not affect the historian, who has only to gather the original authorities together and to say: This is what happened, so far as historical science can determine.
-If this presentation of the facts be correct, then no objection can be raised against the results.
+Hagiographical literature preserves much valuable information not only about religious beliefs and customs but also about daily life, institutions, and events in historical periods for which other evidence is either imprecise or nonexistent.